MUDDY’S PICK OF THE MONTH

 Exciting news – there’s a theatre open in the Jerwood Gallery at the Natural History Museum for the European premiere of award-winning drama The Wider Earth, a play about the young Charles Darwin.
 Puppets, an original score and cinematic animations make this theatrical event a great draw for kids plus they’ll learn a helluva lot in the process.

-ART: Edward Burne-Jones, Tate Britain, London, starts Wed 24 Oct
+ART: Edward Burne-Jones, Tate Britain, London, from Wed 24 Oct

 Pre-Raphaelite artist Burne-Jones was one of the most influential British talents of the 19th century and this exhibition will bring together 150 works including paintings, stained glass and tapestry in a major new retrospective.
 Rejecting the starched world of the Victorians, he looked to myths, legends and the Bible to create his otherworldly work.
 He wanted to bring beautiful design to everyone and along with his friend William Morris, pioneered the Arts and Crafts Movement.